conan-io/conan-center-index/CONTRIBUTING.md

 ## Community

-Conan Center Index is an Open Source MIT licensed project.
-Conan Center Index is developed by the Conan maintainers and a great community of contributors.
+ConanCenterIndex is an Open Source MIT licensed project; it is developed by the Conan maintainers and a great community of contributors.

 ## Dev-flow & Pull Requests